b-chau23/holocureFishing/README.md

 # holocureFishing
 Automatic fishing in Holocure.
 Simply execute and start fishing!

+Uses MSS to take small screenshots (like 1x10 pixels small) of the fishing zone and reads those pixels to search for certain colours.
+Press certain keys depending on which colour was detected

 # Usage
 1. Download the ZIP file or clone the repository